Branching lifecycle

 Create a branch

-To create a branch in Pipeline Builder, Ontology Manager, and Workshop, open the branch selector dropdown menu at the top and select Create new branch.
+To create a branch in Code Repositories, Pipeline Builder, Ontology Manager, and Workshop, open the branch selector dropdown menu at the top and select Create new branch.
 The branch selector will display the name of the active branch currently being viewed.

 While viewing a branch other than Main, the branch taskbar will appear in the application.